Gay and trans panic defense: Australia

 South Australia was the first Australian jurisdiction to legalize consensual homosexual acts in 1975; however, as of April 2017 it was the only Australian jurisdiction not to have repealed or overhauled the gay panic defense.
 In 2015, the South Australian state government was awaiting the report from the South Australian Law Reform Institute and the outcome of the appeal to the High Court from the Court of Criminal Appeal of South Australia.
-In 2011, Andrew Negre was killed by Michael Lindsay bashing and stabbing him.
-Lindsay's principal defense was that he stabbed Negre in the chest and abdomen but Negre's death was the result of someone else slitting Negre's throat.
-The secondary defense was that Lindsay's action in stabbing Negre was because he had lost self-control after Negre made sexual advances towards him and offered to pay Lindsay for sex.
+In 2011, Michael Lindsay killed Andrew Negre by bashing and stabbing him.
+Lindsay's principal defense was that he stabbed Negre in the chest and abdomen but Negre's death resulted from someone else slitting his throat.
+The secondary defense was that Lindsay stabbing Negre because he lost self-control after Negre made sexual advances to him and offered to pay him for sex.
 The jury convicted Lindsay of murder and he was sentenced to life imprisonment with a 23-year non-parole period.
-The Court of Criminal Appeal upheld the conviction, finding that the directions to the jury on the gay panic defense were flawed, but that every reasonable jury would have found that an ordinary person would not have lost self-control and acted in the way Lindsay did.
+The Court of Criminal Appeal upheld the conviction, finding that the jury directions on the gay panic defense were flawed, but that every reasonable jury would have found that an ordinary person would not have lost self-control and acted as Lindsay did.
 The High Court held that a properly instructed jury might have found that an offer of money for sex made by a Caucasian man to an Aboriginal man in the latter's home and in the presence of his wife and family may have had a pungency that an unwelcome sexual advance made by one man toward another in other circumstances would not have.
 Lindsay was re-tried and was again convicted of murder.
 The Court of Criminal Appeal upheld the conviction, and an application for special leave to appeal to the High Court was dismissed.
 In April 2017, the South Australian Law Reform Institute recommended that the law of provocation be reformed to remove discrimination on the basis of sexual orientation and/or gender, but that the removal of a non-violent sexual advance as a partial defence to murder be deferred until stage 2 of the report was produced.

-In April 2019, the government of South Australia announced that the gay panic defense would be abolished.
-Following a "community consultation phase", a bill was introduced to the Parliament of South Australia and passed and implemented on December 1, 2020, resulting in the defence no longer being available in any Australian jurisdiction.

-In 2023, one Hector Enrique Valencia Valencia in New South Wales was found not guilty of murder after discovering a sex worker he’d engaged with was a trans woman and proceeding to strangle her with a telephone cord.
-The presiding justice stated that it could not be proven beyond a reasonable doubt that Valencia had intended to seriously harm her.
-He was instead found guilty of manslaughter.
+Finally, in 2020, South Australia abolished the defense of provocation altogether.